rtosholdings/riptable/README.md

 Basic Concepts and Classes
 --------------------------
 **FastArray**: subclasses from a numpy array with builtin multithreaded number crunching.
-All scikit routines that expect a numpy array will also accept a FastArray since it is subclassed.  isinstance(fastarray, nd.array) will return True.
+All scikit routines that expect a numpy array will also accept a FastArray since it is subclassed.  isinstance(fastarray, np.ndarray) will return True.

 **Dataset**: replaces the pandas DataFrame class